atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-Apart from checking the metrics, events and Evacuation API status, kube-controller-manager and kube-apiserver logs should be checked.
+Apart from checking the metrics, events and EvictionRequest API status, kube-controller-manager and kube-apiserver logs should be checked.

 If the apiserver is flooded with requests (eviction, etc.), the feature gate should be turned off.